Jestoni888/MTK-AI-Engine/README.md

 - Render mode skiagl or skiavk

 ## DISCLAIMER
 - Any misconfiguration setup that not supported in your devices will result in instability or further sudden restart/reboot, missed notifications, alarms, laggy.
-Make a further research for your devices compacompatsetup in webui
+Make a further research for your devices in webui
 - This is only my personal module as a hobby to learn something but I'm gonna share it to everyone for FREE & further information

  ## INSTRUCTIONS